Accepting Enrolments for this year and next

-The halls of residence are comfortably appointed.
-Each residence hall has its own chapel, lounge, and a small kitchenette for personal use.
+The boarding dormitories are comfortably appointed and refurbished in 2019.
+Each dormitory has its own chapel, lounge, and a small kitchenette for personal use.
 Each room is equipped with two beds, separate wardrobes and drawers, and study space for two.
 There are 240-volt power points for low wattage items such as electric curlers, but not for electric heaters.
 Each room is heated and carpeted.

 Students need to bring their own blankets, pillow, sheets, pillowslips, electric blanket etc. Mattress and curtains are supplied.
 Room decoration is the prerogative of the student, under the residential caregivers’ supervision.